4 Tips for Curing Insomnia in Dogs

 Provide a Calm Home Environment

 If you have ever had an argument in front of your dog, then you will know exactly what effect this can have on him.
 Dogs will always pick up on emotions and they are highly affected by loud noise or tension.
 If your dog is having trouble sleeping, then you can provide some relief by ensuring that the space they sleep in is calm and safe.
-You could also try adding a few drops of essential oil to their bedding to help them relax, but please do your research first as not all essential oils are safe for dogs.
+You could also try adding a few drops of lavender essential oil to their bedding to help them relax.
 Their bed should be inviting and comfortable, so if your dog suffers from arthritis you could consider investing in an orthopedic dog bed to make them more comfortable—and, of course, give them lots of soothing strokes and reassurance in the lead up to bedtime.

 About Angela Ardolino